Software Engineer Resume: Tech Stack & ATS Skills

 What Recruiters Look For

 Engineering hiring managers and ATS systems evaluate software engineer resumes against specific criteria.
-Technical recruiters at companies like Google, Amazon, and Microsoft report spending an average of 6.2 seconds on initial resume screening.[2]
+Technical recruiters at companies like Google, Amazon, and Microsoft report spending an average of 6.2 seconds on initial resume screening.1 In those seconds, they scan for:

 Top 5 Things Recruiters Look For